Skip to main content

 How do I convert Kilogram-force-centimeters to Foot-pounds-force?

-A legacy metric unit of torque equal to one kilogram-force applied at a one-centimeter lever arm (about 0.
+A legacy metric unit of torque equal to one kilogram-force applied at a one-centimeter lever arm (exactly 0.
 To convert Kilogram-force-centimeters to Foot-pounds-force, multiply by 0.07233.
 For example, 25 kgf·cm equals 1.80825 ft·lbf.

 How many Foot-pounds-force are in 1 Kilogram-force-centimeter?